Right To Treat: Veterans' Healthcare Access and Treatment Education Initiative

 This one-size-fits-all approach ignores the fundamental reality that different veterans respond to different treatments.
 Veterans face significant access barriers including long wait times, geographic limitations, and bureaucratic hurdles that delay or prevent treatment entirely.
 Perhaps most troubling, many veterans simply don't respond to conventional approaches, leaving them with few options within the current system.

-These treatment failures are perpetuated by a regulatory framework that creates multiple layers of barriers preventing veterans from accessing potentially life-saving treatments.
+These treatment limitations are perpetuated by a regulatory framework that creates multiple layers of barriers preventing veterans from accessing potentially life-saving treatments.
 The FDA's lengthy approval process requires years-long trials even for promising treatments, reflecting a risk-averse culture that prioritizes avoiding potential harm over helping patients access potentially life-saving treatments.
 The expensive approval process effectively limits smaller treatment developers who might bring innovative approaches to market.

 TRICARE limitations compound these problems through formulary restrictions that exclude many effective treatments and prior authorization requirements that delay access even to approved therapies.
 Limited coverage for alternative therapies means veterans must often pay out of pocket for treatments that might be more effective than covered alternatives.
 The lack of appropriate CPT codes prevents billing for many alternative therapies, creating financial barriers for both providers and patients.